tushar-sharma/tushar-sharma.github.io/_posts/2016-01-29-localhost-mac.md

  Users with the newest versions of Mac OS X (Mountain Lion or later) no longer see the option of web sharing in `System Preferences->Sharing`.
 If you are a web developer / designer, you might find this change unpleasant.
 However Mac OS X still includes Apache HTTP version.

-Testing web sites on your personal computer is indispensable for developers / designers.
+Testing web sites on your personal computer is indispensable for web developers / designers.
 Enabling `php` on Mac OX S is plain and easy.

 First test your apache server.
 Open your terminal and type